sulu/sulu/UPGRADE.md

 ## dev-develop

+### AutoComplete

+**This change only affects you if you have used a 2.0.0 alpha release before**

+There is no `AutoComplete` component anymore, instead this component was split into a `SingleAutoComplete` and `MultiAutoComplete` component.
+This way we can distinguish selecting multiple and only single values.

 ### Configuration changes for Selection and SingleSelection field types

 **This change only affects you if you have used a 2.0.0 alpha release before**